Worf: Critical and fan reception

 TheWrap rates Worf as the 9th best character of Star Trek, saying that he "started the trend of turning enemies from past series into complex characters who became vital Starfleet crew members despite cultural differences."

 SyFy rated Worf as the 2nd greatest Klingon of the Star Trek franchise.
 The author explains that Worf is only in second place because he was raised by humans and relies mostly on honor.
 He goes on to admit, "Michael Dorn created a Trek legend here, there can be no doubt."

-Den of Geek places four (really five since one is a two part episode), squarely Worf-centric episodes, in its list of 25 "must-watch" Star Trek: The Next Generation episodes which include "The Emissary", "Sins of the Father", "Reunion", "Redemption" (Parts I & II).
+Den of Geek places four squarely Worf-centric episodes (one of which is a two-parter) in its list of 25 "must-watch" Star Trek: The Next Generation episodes which include "The Emissary", "Sins of the Father", "Reunion", "Redemption" (Parts I & II).

 Worf is ranked the 13th most important character of Starfleet within the Star Trek science fiction universe by Wired magazine, beating out such favorites as Uhura.
 To be included in this list, characters must be Starfleet personnel or crew, plus in original media only.

-IndieWire ranked Worf as the 7th best character on Star Trek:The Next Generation in 2017 and CBR ranked Worf as the 8th best Starfleet character of Star Trek in 2018.
+IndieWire ranked Worf as the 7th best character on Star Trek: The Next Generation in 2017 and CBR ranked Worf as the 8th best Starfleet character of Star Trek in 2018.

 Filk artists Ookla the Mok include a song about Worf entitled "Mr. W" on their 2003 album Oh Okay LA.
 The lyrics are a parody on why Worf would not make a good captain, since he is not afraid to die and how not everyone feels the same about that.
 It even includes a rap from what sounds like Worf himself, toward the end.

 Musician Voltaire wrote a song called "Worf's Revenge" whose lyrics detail imaginings of Worf's likes and dislikes.
 In the band's view, Worf hates tribbles and calls Barclay a "lowly white P'tak."

 Prominent episodes

-Some shows have a major subplot for the Worf character, the first of these debuted in 1988, "Heart of Glory" (which was S1E20 of The Next Generation) This kicked off a long-running story arc that continued until the end of DS9 in 1999 on television and 2002 on film.
+Some shows have a major subplot for the Worf character.
+The first of these debuted in 1988, "Heart of Glory" (which was S1E20 of The Next Generation) This kicked off a long-running story arc that continued until the end of DS9 in 1999 on television and 2002 on film.

 In the 2012 book Star Trek 101: A Practical Guide to Who, What, Where, and Why by Terry J. Erdmann, they felt "The Way of the Warrior" was one of three key episodes for the character Worf, along with "The Sword of Khaless" and "Sons of Mogh".